tariqjawed83/teem-oauth-python/README.md

 ## Try this next...

-* Get multiple records -- Update the `count` param in your request to fetch up to 100 records.

 ### Notes

 * Authorization information is stored on the file system, so subsequent executions will not prompt for authorization.